top of page

 Rhino in rehab

-Care for Wild (CFW), located in the Kruger area of South Africa, is a globally recognised conservation organisation dedicated to preserving endangered species and safeguarding the precious biodiversity of our planet.
-They own and operate the largest orphaned rhino sanctuary in the world specialising in the rescue, rehabilitation, rewilding, and protection of orphaned and injured rhinos.
+Care for Wild (CFW) is located in the Kruger area of South Africa not far from the town of Nelspruit.
+It is a globally recognised conservation organisation dedicated to preserving endangered species and safeguarding the precious biodiversity of our planet.
+They own and operate the largest sanctuary in the world for orphaned and injured rhino’s and specialise in their rescue, rehabilitation, rewilding, and protection.

-Successful rehabilitation provides the necessary care, support, and resources to facilitate their physical and psychological recovery, enabling them to thrive in the wild once again.
-It demands unwavering dedication, commitment, empathy, and perseverance which CFW have in abundance.
+Successful rehabilitation through to the stage of rewilding, demands unwavering dedication, commitment, empathy, and perseverance which CFW have in abundance.

 What Care for Wild does